ward/run/_drafts/2016-11-26-natuurloopcriterium-lier.md

 as we are only about 1.6 km into the race, I quickly recover and get back into the groove.

+I continue leading my group, though often when looking at my watch I feel it is going slightly too slow and speed up some.
+Just before the 4 km mark, we go under a bridge to go to the other side of some railroad track.
+The guy standing at the end of the bridge does a poor job indicating the way and if there were no guys ahead of me, I would have taken a wrong turn here.
+I do not think I lose any time, but it does annoy me briefly.

+We pass a sign indicating the 5 km mark, but my watch strongly disagrees: 4.65 km in 18:35.
+That time would indeed be too fast for 5 km.

+Around 6 km a left turn is coming up.
+As I follow the path towards it, I notice the people behind me just going left through the grassy patch.
+Apparently everyone has been doing that, so I also take my turn.
+Suddenly I find myself at the back of my group.
+Now I can also see what is left of my group: two guys, one of which the older guy.
+No clue if the other guy is the one who was shouting warnings.
+I do not think it a good idea to try to immediately pass them again to resume my pacing, so I decide to follow.

+This quickly bites me in the ass: they slowly pull away from me.
+I do not know if they speed up or if I slow down, but it is a rather demoralizing moment.
+I come back to them briefly, but fade away again immediately.
+Soon after two other guys pass me and I briefly wonder if they were perhaps part of my little group before.
+I am struggling as they start pulling away, but quickly decide I need to hold on and use their pacing or completely fade away.
+I latch on and zone out focusing on their steps.

 Find my own pace around 4:00 and realise there are some people trailing me.
 Do not care, let them follow, I got my own goal and do not dare rely on their pacing.
 Keep this up for a while, trying to keep the pace where it should be.